yuki-kimoto/webdbviewer/README.md

 # Installation into Shared Server

 Sahred Server must support **Linux/Unix**, **Apache**, **SuExec**, and **PHP5(CGI mode)**.
+(PHP is not necessary, if PHP exists, install process is easy.)
 Many shared server support these, so you will find sutable server easily.